aws-deepracer-community/deepracer-custom-car/src/aws-deepracer-community-logging-pkg/README.md

 ## Installation

-Follow these steps to install the AWS DeepRacer Community bag logging package.
+Follow these steps to install the AWS DeepRacer Community logging package.

 ### Prerequisites

-The AWS DeepRacer device comes with all prerequisite packages and libraries installed to run the `bag_log_pkg`.
+The AWS DeepRacer device comes with all prerequisite packages and libraries installed to run the `logging_pkg`.
 For more details about the preinstalled packages and libraries on the AWS DeepRacer device and about installing required build systems, see [Getting started with AWS DeepRacer OpenSource](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md).

-The `bag_log_pkg` specifically depends on the following ROS 2 packages as build and run dependencies:
+The `logging_pkg` specifically depends on the following ROS 2 packages as build and run dependencies:

 1. `deepracer_interfaces_pkg`: This package contains the custom message and service type definitions used across the AWS DeepRacer core application.
 2. `rosbag2_py`: ROS2 bag Python API for recording and playing back ROS2 topics.